Armed Forces of South Ossetia: Partial incorporation into Russian Armed Forces

 In March 2015, members of the Parliament of South Ossetia put forward a proposal to dissolve South Ossetia's military and fold it into the Russian Armed Forces, but the proposal was ultimately rejected by South Ossetian President Leonid Tibilov and Defense Minister Ibrahim Gassayev.
 The South Ossetian units were to be incorporated into the Russian military but remain separate units.

 On 31 March 2017, defence ministers of the two countries signed agreements whereby some units of the armed forces of South Ossetia would go under Russia′s command.

+Russian invasion of Ukraine

 On March 26, 2022, South Ossetian President Anatoliy Bibilov began sending troops whom have served in units under Russian command to Ukraine to assist Russia with its invasion of Ukraine.
+The Armed Forces of South Ossetia played an active role, deploying fighters to the conflict zone.
+These fighters participated in combat as part of the 4th Guards Military Base stationed in the region, as well as in various volunteer and mercenary groups, including "Storm Ossetia", "Alania", and "Pyatnashka".